Art gallery exhibition with a blue wall featuring artist names and colorful paintings displayed.

 EXHIBITION DESCRIPTION

 During his four decades in Tampa, celebrated artist Theo Wujcik left a lasting mark on the city—and Tampa left its mark on him.
 Theo Wujcik: Tempo, Tampa explores this exchange through works on loan from local collections, paired with archival materials that offer insight into his life and legacy.
-Together, they immerse viewers in the world of one of Tampa’s most significant artists, whose innovative fusion of visual structure, content, metaphor and everyday materials reflects a deep awareness of our ever-evolving world—and reveals that creative sparks can be found all around us.
+Together, they immerse viewers in the world of one of Tampa’s most significant artists, whose unique fusion of visual structure, content, metaphor and everyday materials reflects a deep awareness of our ever-evolving world—and reveals that creative sparks can be found all around us.

 Section Header